In a relatively short time the dorper breed has set a benchmark for achievement across a range of areas, including:

 Click here to read an article about Dorpers ability to do well during the dry times.

 Organic Lamb Production – because the dorper and white dorper do not require shearing, crutching or fly strike control, maintenance requirements and chemical use are greatly reduced.
 Further in these drier areas many operators are able avoid any need for drenching for worm control and are able to satisfy the organic lamb market which often delivers a premium price as a further pay off on top of the greatly reduced maintenance costs and workload.

-Superior Carcase Quality – Dorpers and white dorpers produce a superior carcase and excellent meat quality.
-The breed has a long history of success in carcase competitions across the country.
+Superior Carcass Quality – Dorpers and white dorpers produce a superior carcass and excellent meat quality.
+The breed has a long history of success in carcass competitions across the country.

 Animal Welfare Benefits – the breed does not require mulesing or tail docking both associated with fly strike control.
 Because the Dorper Breeds naturally shed their wool they are spared the distress of flystrike and the treatments to prevent flystrike.
 Dorpers also have a natural skin pigmentation that protects them from skin cancer.

 Click here to read comments in the 2018 liftout magazine on the DSSA’s proactive stance in animal welfare.